scalar-labs/scalardb/docs/getting-started-with-scalardb-on-jdbc.md

 Scalar DB is written in Java and uses a JDBC database as an underlining storage implementation, so the following software is required to run it.

 * [Oracle JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) (OpenJDK 8) or higher
 * A JDBC database instance.
-We officially support MySQL, PostgreSQL and Oracle database for now (, we also have the SQL Server implementation though)
+We officially support MySQL, PostgreSQL, and Oracle Database for now (we also have the SQL Server implementation though)
 * Other libraries used from the above are automatically installed through gradle

 From here, we assume Oracle JDK 8 and a JDBC database is properly installed in your local environment, and it is running in your localhost.